russodomenic5-collab/Cyclistic_Case_Study/README.md

 .
 Casuals ride more for recreation, tourism, or good-weather outings.

-**Relevance**:

-.
-Marketing campaigns can target casual riders during summer weekends (their peak usage period) and frame memberships as a way to extend these experiences year-round at a lower cost.

 <img width="999" height="799" alt="Cyclistic Rideable Type_ Members vs Casuals" src="https://github.com/user-attachments/assets/1455e15d-db7c-41b7-bc33-a4c93e0eb020" />